lanagarmire/DeepProg/README.md

 The omic data used in the original study are RNA-Seq, MiR and Methylation.
 However, this approach can beextended to any combination of omic data.

 The current package contains the omic data used in the study and a copy of the model computed.
 However, it is very easy to recreate a new model from scratch using any combination of omic data.
 The omic data and the survival files should be in tsv (Tabular Separated Values) format and examples are provided.
-The deep-learning framework uses Keras, which is a embedding of Theano.
+The deep-learning framework uses Keras, which is a embedding of Theano / tensorflow/ CNTK.

 ## Requirements